Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 3. Write cycle constraints.
 4. Access speed constraints.

-**Process Steps:**
+**Process Steps Run By Script:**
 1. Make a tarball of the original root file system and store it on the external device
 2. Copy the original root file system files to the external device to form a temporary file system
 3. Boot to the temporary file system.
 Once booted, the temporary file system will:
 * Create a LUKS key
 * Lock the LUKS key with Zymbit Security Module
 * Create a LUKS volume on the original root partition.
-The standard Jetson installation creates up to 14 partitions.
-In most cases, the new partition will be mmcblk0p13 or mmcblk0p15.
 * Create an ext4 partition on the LUKS volume on the original root partition
 * Untar the root file system tarball into the converted partition
-* For Jetson users: Untar the /boot area into the original SD card partition, mmcblk0p1

 #### Option 2 - Migrate existing SD card to external LUKS storage device.

 The existing root file system can be migrated to an external LUKS encrypted USB flash, hard drive or SSD.